the-genemachine/Open-Source-LLMs/Manual/manual.md

 2. **[Prompt Injections: A Security Threat to Language Models](#68-prompt-injections)**: Explore prompt injections, a security threat to language models.
 3. **[Data Poisoning and Backdoor Attacks in Language Models](#69-data-poisoning)**: Learn about data poisoning and backdoor attacks in language models.
 4. **[Data Security and Privacy in Large Language Models](#70-data-security)**: Explore data security and privacy in large language models.
+5. **[Legal Considerations for AI-Generated Content and Commercial Use](#71-legal-considerations)**: Learn about legal considerations for AI-generated content and commercial use.
 ---

 **[Appendix](#100-appendix)**: Additional resources and references.